abbie-dev1/angular-markdown/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.

+## Install the following first

+npm install @syncfusion/ej2-angular-richtexteditor --save npm install @syncfusion/ej2-angular-richtexteditor@ngcc --save

+## To mention the ngcc package in the package.json file, add the suffix -ngcc with the package version as below.

+    @syncfusion/ej2-angular-richtexteditor:"20.2.38-ngcc"

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.